GAOYUEtianc/RL_mimic_CDE_stable/README.md

 ### 1️⃣ Data Processing

-The **MIMIC-III v1.4** ICU dataset was used to extract a cohort of septic patients based on Sepsis-3 criteria.
+The [**MIMIC-III v1.4** ICU dataset](https://physionet.org/content/mimiciii/1.4/) (Johnson, A., Pollard, T., & Mark, R. (2016).
+MIMIC-III Clinical Database (version 1.4).
+PhysioNet.
+RRID:SCR_007345. https://doi.org/10.13026/C2XW26) was used to extract a cohort of septic patients based on Sepsis-3 criteria.
 The data extraction and cohort definition process builds on the open-source pipeline from [microsoft/mimic_sepsis](https://github.com/microsoft/mimic_sepsis/tree/main), with the following key modifications:

 - ✅ **Google BigQuery integration**: We replaced the original Postgres-based data access with queries using **Google Cloud BigQuery**, making it easier to use cloud-hosted MIMIC datasets.
 - ✅ **Bug fixes and minor revisions**: Several small issues in the original scripts were fixed to ensure compatibility and clean execution across environments.